dougeby/IntuneDocs/intune/android-enroll.md

 - **Allow**: All devices that support Android for Work are enrolled as Android for Work devices.
 Any Android device that does not support Android for Work is enrolled as a conventional Android device.

 ## Approve the Company Portal app in the managed Google Play store
-You need to approve the Company Portal app for Android in the managed Google Play store to ensure that it receives automatic app updates.
+You must approve the Company Portal app for Android in the managed Google Play store to ensure that it receives automatic app updates.
 If you don't approve it, the Company Portal will eventually become out of date and may not receive important bug fixes or new features when Microsoft releases them.

 Follow these steps to approve the Intune Company Portal:

 1. Browse to the Company Portal app on the [managed Google Play store](https://play.google.com/work/apps/details?id=com.microsoft.windowsintune.companyportal).
 2. Sign into the managed Google Play store with the same Google account that you used to configure the binding for Android for Work.
-3. Click **Approve.**  This will open a new dialog.
+3. Click **Approve** and a new dialog will open.
 4. Review the permissions in this dialog, then click **Approve**.
 You need these to allow these permissions in order to allow the Company Portal app to manage the work profile on the device.
 5. Select **Keep approved when app requests new permissions**, then click **Save.**